mundialis/github-workflows/README.md

 The GRASS GIS addon tests can be added to a repo with one GRASS GIS test.

-The workflow downloads the NC sample location if the workflow is started with `NC_TEST_DATA: 'NC'`.
+The workflow downloads the NC sample location if the workflow is configured using `with` `NC_TEST_DATA: 'NC'`.